Teddy Tetzlaff: Speed records

 On March 19, 1911, as Lozier ads claimed, a stock 49 hp model piloted by Tetzlaff set a world record for 100 mi at 1:14:29.

-In 1914 the Moross Amusement Company of Ernest Moross engaged Tetzlaff to campaign the 300 hp Benz, naming it "Blitzen Benz 2."
+In 1914, the Moross Amusement Company of Ernest Moross engaged Tetzlaff to campaign the 300 hp Benz, naming it "Blitzen Benz 2."
 He broke the world land speed record mark by running 142.85 mph on the Bonneville Salt Flats at Salduro, Utah, on August 12.

 Motion pictures

-Around 1912 Tetzlaff began appearing as himself in several silent motion pictures produced by comedy pioneer Mack Sennett.
+Around 1912, Tetzlaff began appearing as himself in several silent motion pictures produced by comedy pioneer Mack Sennett.
 He even appeared in one Sennett film The Speed Kings (1913) alongside fellow racing driver Barney Oldfield.
 He later became an assistant to actor Wallace Reid on Reid's car racing movies.
 His son Ted Tetzlaff was a noted Hollywood cinematographer.

 Death

-Tetzlaff died in an assisted living facility in Artesia, California, on December 8, 1929, as a result of long-term effects of a spinal injury incurred during the 1911 Los Angeles to Phoenix race when his car hit a bump and overturned with Tetzlaff's head striking the ground.
-Having recovered quickly, he resumed his racing career and was later engaged in the auto service industry but had to retire as his health deteriorated.
+Tetzlaff died in an assisted living facility in Artesia, California, on December 8, 1929.
+The Los Angeles Times reported that it was as a result of long-term effects of a spinal injury incurred during the 1911 Los Angeles to Phoenix race when his car hit a bump and overturned with Tetzlaff's head striking the ground.
+Having recovered quickly, he resumed his racing career and was later engaged in the auto service industry but had to retire as his health deteriorated..
+Despite these claims, Tetzlaff's California Death Certificate lists the cause of death as paresis.
+He is buried at Fairhaven Memorial Park in Santa Ana, California.